right-rudder/vegas/src/content/flight-training/flight-simulation.md

   subTitle: "Unlock Your Potential with Our AATD Flight Simulator: Realistic, Safe, and Cost-Effective Training.
 Accelerate Your Progress in any kind of weather"
   cta:
     - url: "/enroll"
-      text: "Start Training No Matter the Weather"
+      text: "Train in Any Weather"
 sections:
   - eyebrow: "Get Started"
     title: "The Simulator"